Worry doll

-Worry dolls (also named trouble dolls; Spanish Muñeca quitapena) are small, mostly hand-made dolls that originate from the highland indigenous people of Guatemala.
+Worry dolls (also named trouble dolls; Spanish Muñecas quitapenas) are small, mostly hand-made dolls that originate from the highland indigenous people of Guatemala.

 Description and material

 Worry dolls are mostly hand-made.
 In Guatemala, they are made of wire, wool and colorful textile leftovers.
 The dolls are then dressed in traditional Mayan style.
 The size of the doll can vary between ½ inch and 2.0 inches.
-In western culture, the dolls are mostly made of pressed paper, adhesive tape, paper and colorful wool.
-Here, the dolls can be remarkably larger in size.
+In western culture, the dolls are mostly made of pressed paper, adhesive tape, paper, and colorful wool.
+In Guatemala, the dolls can be remarkably larger in size.

 Function

-In the dolls original Guatemalan tradition, a local legend about the origin of the Muñeca quitapena refers to a Maya princess named Ixmucane.
+In the dolls' original Guatemalan tradition, a local legend about the origin of the Muñeca quitapena refers to a Maya princess named Ixmucane.
 The princess received a special gift from the sun god which would allow her to solve any problem a human could worry about.